covcom/300CEM/Week_03_XML_and_Gradle/README.md

 5. Locate the long package name 'com.example.jianhuayang.mycar' under Java folder, right-click on it, select Refactor ==> Rename.
 In the small window that pops up, type in 'myxml'.
 A tool windows called 'Find Preview' will show, click 'Do Refactor'.
 6. From the menu bar, select Build ==> Clean Project, and then from the menu bar select File ==> Synchronize.
 This should clear out traces of the old project.
 7. To verify that you don't have anything in this current projects that relates to 'mycar' or 'my car', in the project tool window, right-click on app, then select Find in Path.
 Type in mycar, and hit enter.
-You'll see that indeed there's one occurrence of 'MyCar'.
-Change it to something like 'MyXml'.
+You'll see that indeed there're two occurrence of 'MyCar' and one occurrence of 'My Car'.
+Change them all to 'MyXml' or 'My Xml'.
     Instead of using 'Find in Path', what you could do is to use 'Search Everywhere'.
 This is available if you hit 'shift' key twice.

     ![search_everywhere](.md_images/search_everywhere.png)